elenakacher/PetProjectOscarSandBox/README.md

 ## **Automated test project for an online bookstore** <a href="https://latest.oscarcommerce.com/" target="_blank"> <b> Oscar Sandbox </b></a>
 The graduation paper of the Tel-Ran School testers' group.
-Practical application what I learned at Tel-Ran school.
+Practical application what I have learned at school.

 <a target="_blank">
   <img src="https://github.com/elenakacher/Project/blob/master/images/OscarSandbox.jpg">